Cosmochrony/spectral-o25/README.md

 > Can the capacity exponent δpair be robustly measured across primes,
 > and if so, what controls its apparent variation?

+## Quick Summary

+δpair does not vary across primes.

+The apparent drift comes from finite-size effects in the observable: measurements are controlled by a BFS window whose depth is not yet asymptotic.

+As a result, standard extrapolations in q are structurally misleading.

+The correct scaling variable is not q, but n₁(q)/q.

+Once this is accounted for, all values are consistent with the expected range.

 ## Context

 **O16–O24** established that: